Saturday, November 14, 2015

 • Urbanity is indispensable, he shows off his newly-acquired wealth like the parvenu he is.

-• As head of the conservative opposition he is jailed after Napoleon III's coup of 1851, and for most of the Second Empire (1851-1870) is retired.
+• As head of the conservative opposition he is jailed after Napoleon III's coup d'état and for most of the Second Empire (1851-1870) is retired.
 He returns to politics as a deputy (in 1868) and is one of the few to oppose the Franco-Prussian war (in July 1870).

 • That lucidity leads to his heading the Third Republic when the Empire implodes (in September 1870).
 He becomes its President, and holds that position until his death.